cideM/fish-yvm/README.md

 - Uses Fish's awesome <kbd>tab</kbd>-completion
 - Minimal, no setup, no dependencies
+- Works even with extremely old versions
-- Extremely simple: it just adds the path to the installed yarn version to $fish_user_paths and doesn't mess with anything else.
+- Extremely simple: it just adds the path to the installed yarn version to `$fish_user_paths` and doesn't mess with anything else.

 ![](basics.svg)